urosj/reflexive-organism-model/investigations/2025-11-Coherence.md

 ## Reflection

 The paper finished with what actually started it.
 First there was an emotion triggered by breaking of structure.
 And it was observation of emotions that led towards how one make decisions.
 The core, the mathematics of coherence came only at the end.
 Looking back, this is how the seed is created.
 On one hand, the area of content needs to be exposed first.
 You move on the curvatures that lead to something from many different angle, but they all are converging towards the same point.
 And then compression happens and the seed crystalizes.
 The core of the idea that was only a hunch in the beginning.

+The "What if ... " section is particularly interesting.
+It's like when all the structure has been exposed and properly aligned, a compression was enabled and the system collapsed.
+It fell into one simpler, deeper, unified attractor.

 ---